martinthomson/i-d-template/doc/WEB.md

 >>>>>>> main
 ```

-Replace all of this with the content you wish to include for each conflict.
-Use
+Replace all of this - including the "<<<" or ">>>" lines - with the content you
-the "Prev" and "Next" buttons to quickly find multiple conflicts.
+wish to include for each conflict.
+Use the "Prev" and "Next" buttons to quickly
+find multiple conflicts.

 Usually this means understanding what has happened to make the two sets of lines
 diverge, which can be tricky, so take some care.